LF-digitala-kanaler/LFDS/content/foundations/getting-started/developer.md

 ## Documentation

-Each component is documented, with examples, on the [LFDS](https://getbootstrap.com/docs/5.0/getting-started/introduction/) website.
+Each component is documented, with examples, on [LFDS components page](https://lfds.netlify.app/components/).
 This is our go-to for documentation.

 Along with that, because our code is based on Bootstrap, the documentation from Bootstrap version [four](https://getbootstrap.com/docs/4.0/getting-started/introduction/) and [five](https://getbootstrap.com/docs/5.0/getting-started/introduction/) does provide a good overview of how components are structured, along with listing all the available [utility classes](https://getbootstrap.com/docs/5.0/utilities/api/).